SujalWarkar/SujalWarkar/README.md

-- 👋 Hi, I’m @SujalWarkar
+- 👋 Hi, I’m Sujal Warkar, an
 - 👀 I’m interested in Data Analysis, Machine Learning, and Python Programming.
-- 🌱 I’m currently learning Advanced Data Analysis Techniques and Data Visualization using Python Libraries like Pandas, Matplotlib, and Seaborn.
+- 🌱 I’m currently an undergraduate engineering student of Computer Science & Engineering learning Advanced Data Analysis Techniques and Data Visualization using Python Libraries like Pandas, Matplotlib, and Seaborn.
 - 💞️ I’m looking to collaborate on Data Science Projects, especially those involving Predictive Analytics and Data-driven Decision-making.
 - 📫 How to reach me: warkarsujal@gmail.com or connect with me on LinkedIn [Sujal Warkar](linkedin.com/in/sujal-warkar-4047642a2)
 - 😄 Pronouns: He/Him